sanjanabintaazad/codepath/README.md

 ### 1. Snort Honeypot

 - [x] **Summary:**
+* Snort is an open source intrusion prevention system capable of real-time traffic analysis and packet logging.
-* First I created the VM for snort honeypot called honeypot-2 make note of the external IP and established SSH access to the VM where I executed the deploy command for snort that I copied from the MHN admin console.
+* To deploy snort honeypot, first I created the VM for snort honeypot called honeypot-2 make note of the external IP and established SSH access to the VM where I executed the deploy command for snort that I copied from the MHN admin console.
 * Now that the snort honeypot is listed in the sensor, I performed an attack using nmap, passing it the external IP of the snort honeypot VM.
 As a result in the Attacks page of the MHN Admin console, I was able to see my IP address listed with several port scan records which is the evidence that the honeypot intercepted my attack.
 * Snort honeypot uses the TCP protocol
+* This honeypot is attacked less frequently than others.

 - [x] **GIF Walkthrough:**
 <img src="snort-honeypot.gif">